 One of the most heavily trafficked areas of the city Back Bay is synonymous with almost everything that makes Boston the kind of place that people love to visit.
 It is full of food, shopping, bars, museums, historic sites, buskers, open markets and of course, public art.

 With all of those enticements it’s easy to walk through the area and overlook the art in plain sight.
-However, with 42 different works ranging from creative cows, to ground breaking architecture, to a sculpture garden situated beneath the long shady canopy of Commonwealth Ave this art walk will challenge you to see the Back Bay neighborhood in a new way.
+However, with 40 different works ranging from ground breaking architecture, to a sculpture garden situated beneath the long shady canopy of Commonwealth Ave this art walk will challenge you to see the Back Bay neighborhood in a new way.
 This 3 mile creative adventure will take you down all the familiar streets and through well known spaces while highlighting key monuments and interesting pieces that speak about not just the history of the city and it’s notable figures but also showcases the kind of creative talent and innovation the area is known for.